 Vars-Sur-Roseix

-With Elisabeth Fanthou, Deputy Mayor, discover the history of this small red sandstone village.
+With Elisabeth Fanthou, deputy mayor, discover the history of this small red sandstone village.
 Learn about its architectural features, its great families, its specialities and its surprising link with the French navy.
 Meet in the village square.

 Dampniat

-26 July at 10am
+18 July at 10am

-23 August at 10am
+22 August at 10am

 Nespouls

-4 July at...
+4 July at 3.30pm

 Saint-Cyr-La-Roche

-22 July at 5pm
+15 July at 5pm

-13 August at 5pm
+12 August at 5pm

-Jean Claude Duffaut, who has fallen in love with the little village of St Cyr La Roche, will introduce you to some of the rich history of this small village, through its monuments and a few encounters.
-Meet at the village square, in front of the village hall.
+Jean Claude Duffaut, who has fallen in love with the little village of St Cyr La Roche, and Jean-Marc Ugolini, owner of the manor house next to the church and a keen history and geology buff, will help you discover the rich history of this little village.

 Jugeals-Nazareth

-25 August at 10.30am
+21 August at 10.30am

 With the association Bien vivre à Jugeals-Nazareth, come and discover the village, from its medieval history to its Kibbutz.
 The visit ends with a short walk along a path.
 Bring suitable footwear.
 Meet at the stadium car park (on the way out of the village towards Turenne).